Victoria Velásquez

-Ninosca Victoria Risbjerg Velásquez (born 18 July 1991, in Copenhagen) is a Danish politician, who is a member of the Folketing for the Red–Green Alliance political party.
+Ninosca Victoria Risbjerg Velásquez (born 18 July 1991) is a Danish politician, who is a member of the Folketing for the Red–Green Alliance political party.
 She was elected at the 2019 Danish general election.

 Political career

 Velasquez stood in the 2014 European Parliament election for the People's Movement against the EU but was not elected.
 She ran in the 2019 election for national parliament and was elected for the Red-Green Alliance.

+She is the 10th candidate for the Red–Green Alliance at the 2024 European Parliament election in Denmark.